bushidocodes/bushidocodes/ama.md

 ### Answer
 > Generally, I've had good and bad experiences in all of these settings.
 I've had engineering wins in each of these setting.
 At each stage, I've had a "grass is greener" mentality.
 For example, during my first tech job at IBM.
 I didn't appreciate the positives, and I focused on the negatives.
 This is a bad approach to life!
 >
+> My answers below aren't all directly informed by specific companies.
+They're more my general feel of that sort of environment, and I wouldn't say my past employers 100% fit these categories.
+>
 > Taking this all together, I think Big Companies are better places to get your initial training as a junior engineer, startups are better places to get breakout opportunities for the few years that you can handle it, and government is mostly either:
 > - a tour of service on a government tech team (US Digital Service)
 > - an "Iron Rice bowl" where you can earn a solid $140k/yr in the DC area with a union-protected 40 hour work week.